SuperSpacer54376/Macnify-Windows/README.md

 If you find any broken or wrong text or link Please report me or if you want to add suggestions, open a new [issue](https://github.com/Runixe786/Macified-Windows/issues/new) or contact me on discord! superspacer54376

 Please star this repo if this helped you!
 It really means a lot!
+---
+Note: I am NOT responsible for any damage that happens to your system.
+Always create a restore point before doing any customizations.